fixm-ccb/FIXM-Core-4.2.0-testing/docs/home.md

 This chapter provides specific guidance in support of the implementation of FF-ICE using FIXM.
-It introduces the FF-ICE Application Library, identifies a candidate set of FIXM-Based services enabling (part of) the information exchanges defined by the ICAO ATMRPP in the Manual on FF-ICE Implementation Guidance \[10\] and provides detailed examples of FF-ICE/R1 Services realizations.
+It introduces the FF-ICE Application, identifies a candidate set of FIXM-Based services enabling (part of) the information exchanges defined by the ICAO ATMRPP in the Manual on FF-ICE Implementation Guidance \[10\] and provides detailed examples of FF-ICE/R1 Services realizations.